trofimovamw/GInCovPipe/README.md

     │
     └── ...
 ```
-The final diversity analysis (plots and tables) can be found in the subfolder **results/bins_results** and the smoothed spline trajectory can be found in subfolder **results/interpolation**.
+The final diversity analysis (plots and tables) can be found in the subfolder **results/bins_results** and the smoothed trajectory can be found in subfolder **results/interpolation**.
 The final output (depending on the setup of the pipeline) contains the following tables and plots:

 - In folder *interpolation*:
     - *estimates.csv*: table containing estimates of population size for all binning strategies